ab1pradhan/baseballVisualisation/README.md

 # D3.js Visulalization Project
 ## Summary
 Compare the performance of Baseball players based on their home runs and average scores.
 The visualization is created using D3.js and Dimple.js.
-The chart clearly segregates 5% top scorers from the rest.
-The chart categorises players based on their handedness and shows top players in each category.
+The chart categorises players based on their handedness and clearly shows that left-handed players are top performers.
 ## Design
 ### Initial design choices:
 A scatter plot is used to represent every baseball player on the chart.
 The scatter plot is suitable for plotting players on continuous axes (Home runs and average score).
 Color encoding is used to differentiate players based on their handedness.
 Additional option to view players according to their playing style(left right or both handedness) separately.